 Sawmill Trail Runs

-The Sawmill Trail Runs is an annual trail running event held at Staunton State Park in Pine, Colorado, with the Start/Finish at the Ranch Hand Group Picnic Area.
-The event offers multiple distance options:
+The Sawmill Trail Runs is an annual trail running event held at Staunton State Park in Pine, CO, with the Start/Finish at the Ranch Hand Group Picnic Area.
+The event lists a combined runner capacity of 250 and includes time limits: 12 hours for the 50k, and 11 hours for the 8 mile and 16 mile courses.

 - 50k